rtolsma/rtolsma.github.io/_posts/2024-07-10-robotics-thoughts.markdown

 ## Conclusion

 There's a ton to expand on here across the stack, including a lot of key components I'm leaving out, but I'm hoping that others interested in starting or evaluating robotics companies will find this useful.
-While I'm not currently involved or actively looking right now, I'm still very excited and interested in the five-year horizon, and would love to hear any pushback or new insights.
+While I'm not currently involved or actively looking right now, I'm still very excited and interested in the five-year horizon, and would love to hear any pushback or new insights you might have.